ARMmbed/mbed-client/README.md

                                                   M2MInterface::LwIP_IPv4,
                                                   "");
 ```
-Once you have created the interface, you can proceed to execute operations.
+When you have created the interface, you can proceed to execute operations.

 ### Bootstrap feature

-The Bootstrap Interface is used to provision essential information into the client to enable client to perform the **Register** operation with one or more LWM2M Servers.
+The Bootstrap Interface is used to provision essential information into the client to enable the client to perform the **Register** operation with one or more LWM2M Servers.

-In this release, only the Client Initiated Bootstrap mode is supported.
+In this release, only the client initiated bootstrap mode is supported.

-### Client Initiated Bootstrap
+### Client initiated bootstrap

-The Client Initiated Bootstrap mode provides a mechanism for client to retrieve the bootstrap information from a LWM2M Bootstrap Server.
-This mode requires a LWM2M Boostrap Server Account.
+The client initiated bootstrap mode provides a mechanism for client to retrieve the bootstrap information from a LWM2M Bootstrap Server.
+This mode requires a LWM2M Boostrap Server account.

-You can provide the bootstrap server information and issue bootstrap command as follows:
+You can provide the bootstrap server information and issue the bootstrap command as follows:

-First, you need to create your bootstrap server object that contains information about bootstrap server for example server address and security mode used by server.
+First, you need to create your bootstrap server object that contains information about bootstrap server, for example server address and security mode used by the server.

 ```
 #include "lwm2m-client/m2msecurity.h"